kartikbhaii/javascript_hindi/README.md

 # javascript_hindi
-a code repo from Chai aur Code youtube channel
+learning js and making a code repo from Chai aur Code youtube channel